Motivational Interviewing: Stages of Change

 The Transtheoretical Model of Change

-Miller and Rollnick realized that in order for any intervention for any type of substance use issue to be successful, it would be important to understand how the client visualized their substance use.
-Individuals who demonstrated behavioral issues sufficient to qualify for a diagnosis of a substance use disorder, but who did not see the need for substance abuse treatment, would need to be approached differently than individuals who already agreed with the idea that they must change their behavior (e.g., they must stop using drugs or alcohol).
+Patients who demonstrated behavioral issues sufficient to qualify for a diagnosis of a substance use disorder, but who did not see the need for substance use treatment, must be approached differently than individuals who understand the need to quit using drugs or alcohol.

-The transtheoretical model of the stages of change that was subsequently developed by Miller, Rollnick, and their associates hypothesized that individuals entering therapy did not begin at the same starting point.
 Thus, the initial task of the therapist is to identify where the client stands on their willingness to accept their need for change and their understanding of their issues.
 Once the person’s starting point is identified, it becomes a matter of adjusting treatment to fit the needs and understanding of the client.
-The hope in developing the transtheoretical model was to increase positive therapeutic outcomes for individuals entering treatment, decrease issues with resistance in clients with substance use disorders and other issues, and decrease dropout rates.
-Dropout rates in some substance use disorder treatment programs are much higher than expected when compared to dropout rates for individuals entering treatment for other issues particularly.

 According to the model, the stages of change are: